astropy/astropy/docs/testhelpers.rst

 Astropy Test Runner
 ===================

-When executing tests with either `astropy.test` the call to pytest is controlled by the `astropy.tests.runner.TestRunner` class.
+When executing tests with `astropy.test` the call to pytest is controlled by the `astropy.tests.runner.TestRunner` class.

 The `~astropy.tests.runner.TestRunner` class is used to generate the